8.8 Expectorants

 Administration: oral dosing, elixir or tablet.
 Do not eat or drink 30 minutes after elixir.
 Immediate and extended release formulations.

-The medication is safe for all ages.
+The medication is well tolerated.
+For children, follow age-specific guidelines.
 Guaifenesin is only recommended for use during pregnancy and breastfeeding when the benefit outweighs the risk.

 Adverse/Side Effects